We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Dario Health: This company’s blood glucose monitoring system requires a blood sample size of 0.3 mcl.
 It does not require any cables or batteries, and it can track diabetes metrics, physical activity, and medication intake.

-The American Diabetes Association (ADA) states that the following are target ranges for blood glucose levels:
+The American Diabetes Association (ADA) provides the following target ranges for blood glucose levels:

-Additionally, the ADA states that doctors may recommend the following people monitor their blood glucose levels:
+The ADA recommends that the following people monitor their blood glucose levels:

 Below are some frequently asked questions about Accu-Chek meters.